temporalio/sdk-python/README.md

   * Needed because older versions of `pip` may not pick the right wheel
 * Install Temporal SDK - `python -m pip install temporalio`

 The SDK is now ready for use.
+To build from source, see "Building" near the end of this documentation.

 ### Implementing a Workflow